Axelrod-Python/Axelrod/docs/tutorials/getting_started/tournament_results.rst

      [[10, 10, 10, 10], [10, 10, 10, 10], [10, 10, 10, 10], [10, 10, 10, 10]],
      [[10, 10, 10, 10], [10, 10, 10, 10], [10, 10, 10, 10], [10, 10, 10, 10]]]

-Every player plays 200 turns against every other player for every repetition of the tournament.
+Every player plays 10 turns against every other player (including themselves) for every repetition of the tournament.

 Scores
 ------